angelammmm/Dynamic-Website-Hosting-On-AWS/README.md

 Now we will need to attach our internet gateway to our VPC to allow it to communicate with the internet.
 While on your internet gateway select attach to a VPC on the green banner.
 Under available VPC’s it will show the VPC we have made.
 Only one internet gateway can be attached to a VPC at a time.

 Step 5.
 Enter our public subnets in our first availability zone.
-On the right hand corner select subnets then create subnet.
-And select Dev VPC for the subnet name we will want to name it “Public Subnet AZ1”.
-According to our architecture we will want it to be under the availability zone US East (N.Virginia) / us-east-1a.
-Under IPv4 cidr block we will want to enter 10.0.0.0/24 once you have entered the cider block select create subnet.
+On the right-hand corner, select subnets, then create a subnet.
+Select Dev VPC for the subnet name.
+We will want to name it “Public Subnet AZ1.”
+According to our architecture, we will want it to be under the availability zone US East (N.Virginia) / us-east-1a.
+Under the IPv4 cidr block, we will want to enter 10.0.0.0/24.
+Once you have entered the cider block, select create subnet.

 For the next subnet we will want to follow the same steps for the first subnet but we will create the subnet “Public Subnet AZ2”.
 For availability zone we will select US East (N.Virginia) / us-east-1b and enter the cidr block as 10.0.1.0/24 and select create subnet.
 Once we have created the public subnets we will want to enable auto assign IP settings so anytime we launch an EC2 instance it will get a public IPv4 address.